|Guide||♦||27 Triplogs||2 Topics|

 Old Adolph sure put a lot of back-breaking work into his little project and all he got for his efforts, in the end, was a bullet to the back of the head.
 A fairly predictable fate in that time and place it seems.

 I would have liked to push on a bit further and close the gap left from the point of my earlier failed attempt at reaching the Springs from the south, but I knew I'd just pay for it "with interest" on the return leg.

 The return, although long, is very straight forward.
 Just stay with the creek and it will eventually begin to turn to the east, open up, and eventually run right into the Dutchman trail.
-As I mentioned earlier, there are a couple shortcuts available along the way that require climbing up onto the terrain above the creek bed thus allowing you to cut a corner.
-A nice side benefit are some neat views of the canyon features form above.
+As I mentioned earlier, there are a couple of shortcuts available along the way that require climbing up onto the terrain above the creek bed thus allowing you to cut a corner.
+A nice side benefit is some neat views of the canyon features from above.

 Someday I may be tempted to try a N/S traverse of the entire length of the canyon, but for now, this will do.
 I was definitely struck with that kind of eerie sensation you get when you know you're someplace where very few humans have been in a very long time.
 Totally cool!!!
 No wonder I'm addicted!